-64. If the Tribunal is satisfied that all or any of the preceding provisions have not been complied with, the Petition shall be dismissed forthwith and submit its report to the Election Commission."

-6. Admittedly, the appellant, in the Petition, has failed to serve a copy of the Petition to each respondent individually or through courier service or registered post.
+- 64. If the Tribunal is satisfied that all or any of the preceding provisions have not been complied with, the Petition shall be dismissed forthwith and submit its report to the Election Commission." - 7.
+Admittedly, the appellant, in the Petition, has not served a copy of the Petition to each respondent individually or through courier service or registered post.
+Mere annexing copies of postal receipts are not sufficient to serve the purpose of Rule 61(b), without filing affidavit of service.
+In this context, relied is place in the case of Syed Atta-ul-Hassan vs. Ahmad Nawaz and others (2019 MLD 1013).
 The election petition filed by the appellant, in addition, did not adhere to the prescribed procedure outlined in the provision as mentioned earlier concerning the verification on oath as provided under the above provisions of Law and Rules.
 In this regard, learned counsel for the appellant urged that the Election Petition filed by the appellant before the Election Tribunal was supported by separate affidavit which was duly sworn by the appellant.
 The Apex Court has definitively ruled on this point in the cases of Lt.-Col. (Rtd.)
 Ghazanfar Abbas Shah vs. Mehr Khalid Mehmood Sargana and others (2013 SCMR 1585) and Sultan Mehmood Hinjra vs. Malik Ghulam Mustafa Khar and others (2016 SCMR 1312).
-Both cases mentioned above did not have the Election Petitions verified under oath; instead, affidavits containing the petitioners' verification were submitted along with the petitions.
+Both cases mentioned above did not have the Election Petitions verified under oath; instead, affidavits containing the petitioners' verification submitted along with the petitions.
 In case of Lt.-Col. (Rtd.)
 Ghazanfar Abbas Shah (supra), it was observed by the Apex Court that it was not reflected from the verification / affidavit whether the appellant was present at the time of verification before the Oath Commissioner because he had not been identified with reference to his national identity card which was the ordinary, usual and general course for identification of a person or even by an advocate; and it was held that on account of this deficiency and other deficiencies verification of the election petition was not valid and in such circumstances it was rightly dismissed by the Election Tribunal.
-According to Rule 64, in the event that the Election Tribunal determines that any or all of the preceding stipulations, which notably include Rules 61(a) (b) and 62(3), have not been duly adhered to, the Petition shall be promptly dismissed.
+According to Rule 64, in the event that the Election Tribunal determines that any or all of the preceding stipulations, which notably include Rules 61(b) and 62(3), have not been duly adhered to, the Petition shall be promptly dismissed.
 In order to maintain adherence to the legislative intent, it is imperative that actions mandated by the law are executed in the prescribed manner.
-Failure to do so would result in noncompliance and dismissal of the Petition.
+Failure to do so would result in non-compliance and dismissal of the Petition.
 In this context, I am fortified with the case of Zia ur Rehman vs Syed Ahmed Hussain and others (2014 SCMR 1015), wherein Apex Court has held as under: -

 "When the law prescribes a certain format of an Election Petition and its verification on oath and entails a penal consequence of its non-compliance, it is a mandatory provision.
-If an objection is raised with regard to maintainability of such a petition for noncompliance of a mandatory provision, the Court/Tribunal should decide that preliminary objection.
+If an objection is raised with regard to maintainability of such a petition for nonmandatory compliance of \boldsymbol{a} provision, Court/Tribunal should decide that objection.
 Because if that objection is sustained then the Court is left with no option but to dismiss the Petition."

-7. In view of hereinabove facts and circumstances and the legal position, I am of the considered opinion that dismissal of the appellant's election petition for noncompliance of the mandatory provisions outlined in Rules 61(a) (b) and 62(3) was fully justified.
+8. In view of hereinabove facts and circumstances and the legal position, I am of the considered opinion that dismissal of the appellant's election petition for non-compliance of the mandatory provisions outlined in Rules

+61(b) and 62(3) was fully justified.
 Such a finding of the Tribunal does not require any interference by this Court.
 Accordingly, the appeal is dismissed, with no order as to costs.